Who else can help treat and manage type 2 diabetes?

 Psychologist, social worker or counsellor

 Some people with diabetes may find that they need the support of a psychologist, social worker or counsellor.
-A general practitioner can refer you so that you can get the help you need.
+Your doctor can refer you so that you can get the help you need.

 Register with the National Diabetes Services Scheme